-Trip Insurance for your flights and expeditions is mandatory on all Futaleufu trips.
-It is difficult to fill a spot that is left vacant by a cancellation, especially at the last minute (This is especially true with our multi-camp wilderness expeditions which are limited to just 16 guests).
-If there is any chance you may have to cancel your trip, you must purchase travel insurance for your protection.
+Trip Insurance for your flights and expedition is mandatory on all Futaleufu lodge trips.
+It is difficult to fill a spot that is left vacant by a cancellation and these small, boutique lodges are reserved and paid for by Earth River many months in advance.
+If by any chance you have to cancel your trip, only trip insurance will protect your investment.
 Insurance will cover every aspect of your trip including: your deposit, lost baggage and unforeseeable medical emergencies and evacuation.
 It will also cover additional transportation costs in case you have to be caught up to the expedition due to delays with your international flight.

 YOUR RESPONSIBILITY: International flight from your country to Santiago, Chile.
 Transfer (in same airport) to flight south to Puerto Montt.
 Fly to Puerto Montt (1.7 hrs.).
 Taxi to hotel in Puerto Varas (1/2 hr.)

-All Futaleufu multi-camp expeditions include: Hotel in Puerto Varas.
-Ground transprotation to the Paloma airport.
+All Futaleufu expeditions include: Hotel in Puerto Varas and 7 nights in small, private lodges in the Futaleufu Valley, ground transprotation to the Paloma airport.
 R/T commuter flight from Puerto Montt to Chaiten, ground transportation from Chaiten to the river and back.
-Four private camps for exclusive use by one Earth River group at a time limited to 16 guests.
-All meals from dinner (Puerto Varas) day 2 until breakfast day 9 (wine & beer with dinner.
+All meals from dinner (Puerto Varas) day 2 until breakfast day 9 are included (wine & beer with dinner).
 Earth River transports you from the hotel to the river at the start of the trip and back to the Puerto Montt Airport at the trip’s conclusion.
+Note: (Groups are limited to 12 participants with the exception of private charters, the December holiday trips and the Feb.
+15 departure.)

 Note: Occasionally on small trips a videographer may not be present.
 Because this is a possibility it is important for people to bring their own cameras if they want a guaranteed record of the trip.
-On small overlapping private charters a masseuse may not be available unless it is arranged ahead of time with the Earth River office.
-This might entail paying for a masseuse to travel from Santiago (approx $400).
+A masseuse separate charge) is available at certain lodges.

 WHAT’S NOT INCLUDED:

 International air to Santiago and inner country air to Puerto Montt, taxi prom Puerto Montt Airport to hotel and other travel related expenses such as, but not limited to: insurance, passports, medical costs, or other transportation costs resulting from a deviation from our itinerary are not included.
-End of trip gratuities to the guides are also not included as well as professionally shot trip DVD and masseuse.
+End of trip gratuities to the guides are also not included as is the masseuse.
 If you are delayed for any reason (missed flight) and unable to reach Puerto Montt in time to make the commuter flight to Chaiten, we can catch you up but you will be responsible for the cost of a new seat on the next charter flight and any extra hotels and meals as well as the ground transportation in Chaiten necessary to catch you up to the trip (an Earth River agent will help you arrange these things).
 Trip insurance will cover these additional expenses.
-Note: Masseuse and trip video are separate charges.
-The professionally shot trip video is $220 and the masseuse is $80 an hour and $50 for a 1/2 hour.

 *Important note: If you are planning to arrive a day late (because of time constraints) and are delayed on your international flight and unable to make the national flight that arrives in Puerto Montt by 10:30 AM, you will still be able to do the trip but you may have to overnight in Santiago or possibly even Puerto Montt.
 The Earth River guide in Puerto Montt, Maria, (cell from within Chile: 09-95444941) will help take care of these logistics as well as catching you up to the trip when you arrive in Puerto Montt Saturday evening or Sunday morning.
 In order to you will need to purchase a new commuter ticket to Chaiten and hire someone to drive you from Chaiten to the river.
 You will be responsible for these additional expenses which is why it’s best to purchase trip insurance.
 Remember, travelers insurance should cover the additional expenses due to a delay in flights.

-Although paddling the rafts is somewhat demanding the most arduous thing you will be doing is the 2 – 3 hour hike up to the Tree House Camp.
-This hike gains 1,600 vertical feet in a relatively short distance (2 miles) so participants should be in good physical condition.
+Although paddling the rafts is somewhat demanding the most arduous thing you will be doing is the 2 – 3 hour hike up Lago Obsession.
+This is an arduous hike but absolutely worth the hike as it is probably the most scenic spectacle in the entire Futaleufu Vallley.
+This hike gains 2,200 vertical feet in a relatively short distance (2 miles) so participants should be in good physical condition.
 If you are not currently in good condition, you should become involved in an exercise program prior to the expedition.
 Safety aside, being fit will improve the quality of your experience.
 Even people not running any of the big rapids should be in relatively good shape.

 Because half a day is dedicated to raft training, it is not necessary to have previous whitewater experience.
-We have had many first time rafters paddle the entire Futaleufu (see a number articles on web site which were written by first time rafters), but this is up to the guides and the individual. *Note: Anyone not wishing to do the fairly strenuous hike up to the Tree House Camp may stay at the Cave Camp where there will be a guide and Chef.
-They may, however take part in the tyrolean traverse and zip line river crossings.
-Activities for these people at the cave camp include hiking, horseback riding, kayaking on Laguito Azul, fishing or relaxing in one of the hot tubs. *Note: Because Earth River can not screen the paddling ability and physical condition of participants prior to the expedition, the guides will ultimately decide who paddles and where.
+We have had many first time rafters paddle the entire Futaleufu (see a number articles on web site which were written by first time rafters), but this is up to the guides and the individual. *Note: Anyone not wishing to do the strenuous hike up to Lago Obsession can do a number of other things including a shorter hike or a longer horseback ride. *Note: Because Earth River can not screen the paddling ability and physical condition of participants prior to the expedition, the guides will ultimately decide who paddles and where.
 We ask you to respect their professional opinion not only for your own safety, but also for the safety of others.
 The results of your flip drill and swim test will help the guides with this determination.
+Running certain portions of the river are water level dependent and there are high water cut offs for some of the more exposed class 5 rapids.

 You will need a current passport for traveling in Chile.
 You do not need a special visa for Chile, Argentina, or Peru.
 If you plan on visiting Brazil, a visa must be secured before leaving the USA.
 If you are planning a side excursion and renting a car, you should consider acquiring an International Drivers License.
 The Automobile Club of America (800-222-4357) issues them for a nominal fee.
 It takes about one month to receive your license by mail.